When is the best time to visit Spain? Here’s how to decide

 Suddenly everyone is coming to Barcelona and you have to see it yourself to know why.
 In summer the city is now so crowded that officials are considering limiting tourism, which is a good reason to consider visiting in spring or fall.
 The most striking thing about Barcelona is the architecure and it has to be seen in person to be believed.
 The famous Gaudi buildings are worth the visit alone, but there is so much more than that, as well as some rather nice beaches.

-Spain's third largest city is known for interesting modern architecture, but also for a gorgeous historic city center and lovely beaches.
+Spain’s third largest city is known for interesting modern architecture, but also for a gorgeous historic city center and lovely beaches.
 This is the place to come try paella in its supposed birthplace.
 One great reason to visit Valencia is that it has everything that a gorgeous and historic tourist town should have, but with far fewer tourists than Barcelona or Madrid.
 Two days should be enough for most people.

-The city of Malaga is a legit and lovely city on its own so it's worth a visit if you are in the area.
+The city of Malaga is a legit and lovely city on its own so it’s worth a visit if you are in the area.
 Still, the majority of visitors to the small nearby towns that make up the Costa del Sol are holiday-makers from elsewhere in Europe, and particularly Britain.
-It's very lively from May through September and quite mellow the rest of the year.
+It’s very lively from May through September and quite mellow the rest of the year.
 Marbella is arguably the most famous of the Costa del Sol towns and the most fabulous as well.
 Torremolinos is cheaper and perhaps even more interesting for those who aren’t going to party as part of a tribe.

 While the larger nearby islands of Mallorca and Menorca in the Balearic Sea are fairly generic and mostly places to just relax, the island of Ibiza draws international crowds mostly for its dance music culture.
 Similar to the other islands, Ibiza is almost closed for business from October through April, and packed during the warmer months.
 The mega-clubs are located in various places around the island and not near the towns.
 Sant Antoni is the town with the best nightlife for those who don’t want to go to the huge clubs at 1 AM or later, while Ibiza Town is the better option for those who prefer a bit of peace and quiet.

 Off the coast of Africa but still fully part of Spain, the Canary Islands are very popular for sunshine holidays for people from all over Europe.
 The weather is warm enough all year round for at least some afternoon beach time, and July and August can be quite hot.
 Tenerife is the largest of the islands and the one most popular with English-speaking visitors.
 You won’t find much wild nightlife here, but you will find reasonable prices for hotels and restaurants.
 It’s mostly a place to relax when the weather at home is bad.